Bucke200/PhishNet/README.md

         ```bash
         uvicorn main:app --reload --host 0.0.0.0 --port 8000
         ```
-        *   `main:app`: Tells Uvicorn to find the FastAPI app instance named `app` inside the `main.py` file.
-        *   `--reload`: Automatically restarts the server when code changes are detected (useful for development).
-        *   `--host 0.0.0.0`: Makes the server accessible from other devices on your network (and required for the extension to connect from the browser sandbox).
-        *   `--port 8000`: Specifies the port the server will listen on.

     *   You should see output indicating the server is running, typically on `http://0.0.0.0:8000`.